muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 in turn is *attribute asset* (any **Any** artifact) and its corresponding *attribute name* is the ordinal position of that element;
-this format can express any **Kit** which has only normalized ordered attributes and which has up to 7 attributes, so to specify 8 or more attributes, one of the other formats must be used;
+this format can express any **Kit** which has only normalized ordered attributes and which has 0..7 attributes, so to specify 8 or more attributes, one of the other formats must be used;
 this format is even more concise than the other ordered-specific format.